devpunks/snuggsi/bin/README.md

 _The following script will clone repository and install developer dependencies_

+If you need support for windows file a ticket with [this link appended to description](http://tldp.org/LDP/abs/html/dosbatch.html).

 ```bash
 $ git clone https://github.com/devpunks/snuggsi.git
 $ cd snuggsi && npm i